jnsgruk/jnsgr.uk/site/content/colophon.md

 This site is built using [Go], [Hugo] and [Nix].

-the page content itself is a static site, rendered with [Hugo].
+The page content is a static site, rendered with [Hugo].
 It uses the lovely [congo] theme.
 The page is served with a custom webserver I wrote called [gosherve].
 This was initially a basic web server that would serve files from a directory, and a series of redirects placed in a text file at a URL.
 To build this site, I [modified] gosherve such that it's server component is exposed as a library, and [refactored] it to serve content from an embedded filesystem.

 This site is then a simple Go wrapper around gosherve which hardcodes the location of the redirects file, and embeds the built Hugo site.